KuCoin Shares Price Tops $1.17 on Exchanges (KCS)

 According to CryptoCompare, “KCS is an Ethereum-based ERC20 token issued by the Kucoin Cryptocurrency Exchange.
 The token holders benefit from bonuses (50% of the total trading fees charged by the platform), trading fee discounts, and other special services.
 KCS smart contract was upgraded with the support of KuCoin.
 KuCoin also supported the KCS team in rebranding by renaming “KuCoin Shares” to “KuCoin Token”.
 The brand logo was also be renewed, though the token ticker remained unchanged as “KCS”.
 KuCoin and the KCS Team will soon announce the strategic plans for the next 2-3 years. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as KuCoin Shares directly using US dollars.
-Investors seeking to acquire KuCoin Shares should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase KuCoin Shares using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as KuCoin Shares directly using U.S. dollars.
+Investors seeking to acquire KuCoin Shares should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy KuCoin Shares using one of the exchanges listed above.

 Receive News & Updates for KuCoin Shares Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KuCoin Shares and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.